 I received this copy from the publishers for an honest review.

 This is the third Sarah Crossan book I have read and they just keep getting better and better.
 I am not a massive fan of poetry (particularly free verse poetry) but Sarah Crossan’s writing style is just perfect!
+Her writing resembles that of a famous puerto rican poet that I adore.
 Each chapter has the power to be read as its own individual poem, yet the whole novel comes together to form one very impressive, thought-provoking tale.
 Through the medium of verse, Crossan is able to tell her story in far less words than a conventional novel but, in doing so, never fails to lose any detail or emotion.